 “You won’t be so smug anymore when the Quorilaxians come!”

 “Your ‘guardians’ will not save you now!
 If they think you are the last Human, that means they have already lost!
 You have outlived your purpose to them!
 They have abandoned you, just like they did before!
 Humanity was crying out for help, and we were the only ones who answered the call, but like an insolent child you never understood what was good for you!
 If living in darkness is what you want, then I shall grant your wish!”
-She grabbed my head between her hands, and I whimpered as two nails came within inches of my eyes.
+She grabbed my head between her hands, and I whimpered as two claws came within inches of my eyes.

 Then, as if by divine intervention, the wall to my right exploded with a thunderous blast.
 The stunned Zgorbians all turned their attention toward the sudden occurrence, but then the wall to my left erupted as well.
 Shrapnel flew everywhere and mass confusion reigned.
 Next, there was a brilliant flash of light, so bright that I only saw whiteness afterward.
 Battle cries came from all directions, and amidst the pandemonium I heard lasers being fired, followed by the screams of beings in the throes of death.
 By a minute later, the hellish sounds ceased, and although I still heard voices, the loud sizzling of flesh largely drowned them out.

 Nearly fifteen seconds after the chaos ended, I still only saw the bright white light.
 Then, from in front of me, I heard a male voice say, “Hello, Orion.”

 I figured I must have died and that this was the “light” everyone always talked about.
 “God?”

 “Not quite.
 It is just Drabolya.”

 I was bewildered.
 It didn’t sound the slightest amount like Drab.
 The lower voice was a far cry from the one I remembered.
 Then again, I hadn’t heard him for a long time and had yet to see him.
 “Am I still alive?”
 I wondered.